HennaAbbas/CIRCLECI_USAGE_REPORT_SHARED_PLAN/README.md

 If you have a very large number of organizations, the job might take longer to complete.
 The script has a 30-attempt polling limit with progressive backoff up to 5 minutes between attempts.

 ### API Rate Limits
-If you encounter rate limit errors, you might need to increase the delays between API calls or run the script during off-peak hours.
+If you encounter rate limit errors, you might need to increase the delays between API calls or run the script after 24 hours.
+CircleCI currently supports 10 requests per day.

 ## Data Analysis